Housing in the United States: Overview

+Housing prices have risen dramatically since the Covid pandemic and are unlikely to change anytime soon.
+In January 2020, the median home price was $290,499 – nearly 45% lower than the median home price in May 2023.

+Recent trends also show that more homeowners are leveraging accumulated equity to make all‑cash purchases.
+Between 2023 and 2024, approximately 26 % of U.S. buyers used home equity to buy their next home outright, while in Dane County, Wisconsin, 17 % of homes sold in May 2025 were purchased with cash—underscoring the growing role of equity in sustaining demand despite rising prices.

 For households earning 30% of the county's median income, most counties in the United States do not have rental housing considered affordable to at least half that income segment (one-third of 30% of median).

-Construction
+Construction and quality

 Wood framing is widely used in home construction in the United States, accounting for 90% of new houses in 2019.
 Concrete is used to build a foundation, usually with either a crawl space, or basement included.
 Interiors usually have drywall.
 Roofing often consists of asphalt shingles, although steel, and tile materials are also used.

 Wood-frame construction in the United States is more cost effective than masonry, in part because bricks typically must be shipped farther and labor costs are higher; however, it is perceived to be flimsy in comparison to typical European construction.
 The federal government and insurance agencies have tried to promote concrete-frame construction and other basic techniques for resisting extreme weather events, but with little success: a 2017 report by McKinsey concluded that "the productivity of construction remains stuck at the same level as 80 years ago".

+Increasingly, some property insurers will no longer offer home insurance policies in regions where houses are often destroyed by weather events such as wildfires or hurricanes.